preciofishbone/OmniaDocsG2/user-options/quick-search-and-advanced-search/index.rst

 .. image:: quick-search-total-v7.png

-Users can then go to Advanced Search by clicking "See more results" to find out more about the search result.

 Advanced Search
 ****************
 To search with more options, users can go to Advanced Search by clicking here (the text for this link can be edited):